tastejs/PropertyCross/xamarinmvvmcross/README.md

-#Xamarin-MvvmCross PropertyCross
+#Xamarin MvvmCross PropertyCross

-Visit the [Xamarin-MvvmCross page](http://propertycross.com/xamarin-mvvmcross/) on the PropertyCross website for screenshots and code sharing metrics.
+Visit the [Xamarin MvvmCross page](http://propertycross.com/xamarinmvvmcross/) on the PropertyCross website for screenshots and code sharing metrics.

 ##Introduction